-r guments results.Data This argument should be assigned a data frame containing the results from an ExCluster analysis, obtained by running the function ExCluster.
+This argument should be assigned a data frame containing the results from an ExCluster analysis, obtained by running the function ExCluster.
 This argument is required to be set.
-Assuming ExCluster results are assigned to the variable clustResults, this parameter would be set as follows: results.Data=clustResults out.Dir The outDir argument should be assigned a character string specifying a full folder path where exon bin images per gene may be written.
+Assuming ExCluster results are assigned to the variable clustResults, this parameter woud be set as follows: results.Data=clustResults out.Dir

+The outDir argument should be assigned a character string specifying a full folder path where exon bin images per gene may be written.
 To keep results coherent, this should be a sub-folder within the folder the original ExCluster results were written to.
 This directory need not exist, as R will recursively create it.
 However, this argument is required.
-For example, if ExCluster results were written to the folder /Users/username/Documents/RNA-seq/project_A/ then the folder the images should be something like: /Users/username/Documents/RNA-seq/project_A/exon_log2FC_images/ FDR.cutoff The FDR.cutoff argument should be assigned a value between 0.01 and 0.2.
-Using FDR cutoffs outside these bounds is not recommended.
+For example, if ExCluster results were written to the folder /Users/username/Documents/RNA-seg/project A/ then the it.
+However, this argument is required.
+For example, if ExCluster results were written to the folder /Users/username/Documents/RNA-seq/project_A/ then the folder the images should be something like: /Users/username/Documents/RNA-seq/project_A/exon_log2FC_images/ ing FDR cutoffs outside these bounds is not recommended.
 This number determines which false discovery rate cutoff will be used to discover significant genes by ExCluster.
-This parameter is not required, and by default FDR.cutoff=0.05 plot.Type The plot.
-Type function should be assigned values of either "bitmap" or "PNG".
-Both inputs will plot PNG images.
-Either Ghostscript or X11 forwarding is required for plotting images on various operating systems.
-Default = "bitmap"
+This parameter is not required, and by default FDR.cutoff=0.05 plot.Type The plot.Type function should be assigned values of either "bitmap" or "PNG".